How To Protect Your Privacy Online 2023: If you are looking for tips on how to protect your privacy online, look no

-As most individuals believe this is no big deal and their computers can go unharmed as long as they visit protected websites and ensure safe browsing practices their computers will go unharmed.
-As good as this sounds, it couldn’t be further from the truth.
+As most individuals believe, security protection is not such a big deal and their computers can go unharmed as long as they visit protected websites and ensure safe browsing practices.

 There are protection software plans available to ensure your information, and your computer, go unharmed (click here to see your options).

 If you use Google Chrome as your browser of choice, simply press ctrl+shift+n to open a new window.
 This is your Incognito browser.

 Incognito is essentially camouflaging you online.

-This may seem like a no brainer, however, you would be surprised at how many individuals utilize the exact same password for every single login they have.
+This may seem like a no brainer, however, you would be surprised by how many individuals utilize the exact same password for every single login they have.

 For starters, if you give out your password and cybercriminals hack into your account, they will now have access to basically everything you control.

-One easy tip is to keep a Google Sheets or Word Excel Spreadsheet in an encrypted file on your computer where you can store your passwords.
+One easy tip is to keep a Google Sheets or Word Excel Spreadsheet in an encrypted file on your computer where you can store all your passwords.

-There are almost various password generators on the app store that will generate a new password every time you log in.
-This is a sure fire way to ensure your passwords are never exposed to a third party.
+There are various password generators in almost all app stores that will generate a new password every time you log in.
+This is a sure way to ensure your passwords are never exposed to a third party.

-While searching on your preferred web browser there are various tools you at your disposal to confirm it is actually you who is logging into any account you own.
+While searching on your preferred web browser, there are various tools at your disposal to confirm if it is actually you logging into any of the accounts that you own.